Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Introduction

-Traditional \ac{gt} and its performance (i.e., the tradeoff between the number of pool tests and recovery algorithm complexity), focuses on the probabilistic model in which the items are identically distributed and independent \cite{aldridge2014group,aldridge2019group}.
-Recent research explores cases where prior information about the correlation of objects is available \cite{nikolopoulos2021groupBITS,goenka2021contact, srinivasavaradhan2022dynamic, lau2022model,arasli2023group}.
+Traditional \ac{gt} and its performance (i.e., the tradeoff between the number of pooled tests and recovery algorithm complexity), focuses on the probabilistic model in which the items are identically distributed and independent \cite{aldridge2014group,aldridge2019group}.
+Recent research explores cases where prior information about the correlation (i.e., dependence) of objects is available \cite{nikolopoulos2021groupBITS,goenka2021contact, srinivasavaradhan2022dynamic, lau2022model,arasli2023group}.
 The motivation for this approach arises from the fact that correlated prior statistics have the potential to achieve higher recovery rates and reduce the number of required tests.
-In disease detection, leveraging information about the proximity between individuals, represented by contact tracing information or graphs, can lead to significant savings in pool tests \cite{nikolopoulos2021groupBITS, goenka2021contact, srinivasavaradhan2022dynamic, lau2022model}.
-However, previous \ac{gt} works presented solutions designed for specific models and applications and may not be extended easily to other models and applications.
-In numerous signal processing applications, correlation between different frequencies, time signals, or among different sensors can also be utilized to achieve more precise estimations \cite{zhang2011sparse,eldar2012theory,7868430}. \ac{hmm} is a common model for many physical signals, such as speech signals \cite{gales2008application}, human motion \cite{su2023latency}, and spectrum occupancy in communication systems \cite{ghosh2009markov}.
-Infections can be also modeled as \ac{hmm}s \cite{ceres2020characterizing}.
-For example, \cite{cao2023group} presents a \ac{gt} solution for a specific \ac{hmm} derived from contact tracing.
+In disease detection, leveraging information about the proximity between individuals, represented by contact tracing information or graphs, can lead to significant savings in pooled tests \cite{nikolopoulos2021groupBITS, goenka2021contact, srinivasavaradhan2022dynamic, lau2022model}.
+However, previous \ac{gt} works presented solutions designed for specific models and applications and may not extend easily to other models and applications.
+In numerous signal processing applications, correlation between different frequencies, time signals, or among different sensors can also be utilized to achieve more precise estimations \cite{zhang2011sparse,eldar2012theory,7868430}.
+Hidden Markov Model is a common model for many physical signals, such as speech signals \cite{gales2008application}, human motion \cite{su2023latency}, and spectrum occupancy in communication systems \cite{ghosh2009markov}.
+Infections can be also modeled as Hidden Markov Models \cite{ceres2020characterizing}.
+For example, \cite{cao2023group} presents a \ac{gt} solution for a specific Hidden Markov Model derived from contact tracing.
 To the best of our knowledge, no existing solution addresses the \ac{gt} problem with general Markovian priors and applicable to a wide range of diverse applications.